GoogleChrome/web.dev/src/site/content/en/media/media-experience/index.md

 ---

 Users like media, especially videos; they can be fun and informative.
-On mobile devices, videos can be an easier way to consume information.
+On mobile devices, videos can be an easier way to consume information than is text.
 For a good user experience, videos should not need more than the available bandwidth.
 Users should be able to use them no matter what device they're viewing them with.
 Users should never need to wait for download.
 Who likes it when they press play and nothing happens?

 You've no doubt consumed video on your own device.
-Which means nothing in that last paragraph suprises you.
-Now you need to learn how to put a video or other media on your own website.
+Which means that nothing in that last paragraph suprises you.
+Now you need to learn how to put a video or other media file on your own website.
 The technical requirements of that work should be in service to the user experience.
 Those technical requirements are:

 * Versions of a media file in common web-friendly formats containing both audio and video streams.